AGENTS.md Specification

 governance, agents, specification

 AGENTS.md is an open format for guiding coding agents, acting as a “README for agents.”
-It provides a dedicated, predictable place for context and instructions—such as build steps, tests, and conventions—that help AI coding agents work effectively on a project.
+It provides a dedicated, predictable place for the minimal, human-authored context that agents need to work effectively on a project — things that are not already expressed by the repo itself.

 We align with the agents.md specification, treating this file as the authoritative source of truth for agentic behavior within the ASDLC.